 Boshra: No action is its own form of action, and it feels good to feel proactive.

 Yuka Honda, Cibo Matto: I'm playing with Trixie Whitley tonight on "The People Have the Power" and I'm also doing an improvisational piece.
 I went on the march today and I was so moved by how many people got together.
-Everyone had a very similar spirit, that everyone wanted to be graceful and civilised and organised.
+Everyone had a very similar spirit, that everyone wanted to be graceful and civilized and organized.
 Everyone was so generous and kind.
 If I looked at someone they'd say hello.
 It felt like we were making a point: this is the direction we want to take.
 It confirmed our solidarity and hope, which is such a great thing to do the day after the inauguration.

 Dia Luna: The march was super inspiring.
 I was really impressed by how calm and collected everyone was.
 People were super polite and I was really surprised by the amount of mothers who were there with strollers and little children.
-One of my favourite signs was: "Thou Shalt Not Mess with My Reproductive Rights.
+One of my favorite signs was: "Thou Shalt Not Mess with My Reproductive Rights.
 Fallopians 4:28."
-There was another one with a picture of a woman with her legs spread open and it had a mouth and a moustache and it was smoking a joint and it was: "We go high when they go low."
-Benefits like this are important because people want to offer their gifts and people should offer what they can and that's going to make all the difference in the coming years—just being who they are and supporting each other in their endeavours.
+There was another one with a picture of a woman with her legs spread open and it had a mouth and a mustache and it was smoking a joint and it was: "We go high when they go low."
+Benefits like this are important because people want to offer their gifts and people should offer what they can and that's going to make all the difference in the coming years—just being who they are and supporting each other in their endeavors.

 Martín Perna, founder of Antibalas: I founded Antibalas 19 years ago, and it was always equal parts politics and music.
 This type of music that we play, you need a community of people to play it.
 I was coming out of the New York activist scene of the mid-90s, protesting Guiliani when he first took over, when they took away rent control and the beginnings of really heavy gentrification and pirate radio in New York, reclaim the streets, just part of the cultural wars of the 90s—cabaret laws and police brutality.
 As a band we were inspired by a lot of artists who have social consciousness, from political salsa in the 60s to Fela Kuti to folk singers like Viktor Jara to Nina Simone—artists are supposed to speak to their times and you can be successful in saying meaningful stuff and giving people a rewarding music experience whether or not they connect with the message or what you're saying.
 If you're really successful, it's both, and music has the capacity to challenge how they think and reframe how they think about an issue.
 Or if they're already in agreement with you, to be that much more enthusiastic about it.